What is Shared Governance?

 Keep Councils and Committees on Track

 Many organizations start off with strong shared governance structures in place and lose steam over the years.
 Councils and committees are still meeting, yet it seems as though nothing is happening.
-Meeting time is costly in financial, human, and time resources.
+Shared governance nursing recognizes meeting time is costly in financial, human, and time resources.

 Strategic Planning Tips for Shared Governance